-Dr Fong has worked as a doctor with NASA and currently flies as part of a Helicopter Emergency Medical Service (HEMS) crew in the UK.
+Dr Kevin Fong OBE has worked as a doctor with NASA and currently flies as part of a Helicopter Emergency Medical Service (HEMS) crew in the UK.
 As of March 2020, Kevin was seconded to NHS England COVID-19 Emergency Preparedness Resilience & Response team.
 As a frontline emergency physician, his expertise lies in understanding teamwork, risk management and decision making under extreme pressure.

 With degrees in astrophysics, medicine and engineering, he is also something of a renaissance man.
-Having worked with NASA’s human space flight programme in Houston, Dr Fong also has a unique perspective on science, technology, exploration and the limits of the human body which he has brought to life in his incredible talks inspiring a global audience at both public and corporate events.
+Having worked with NASA’s human space flight programme in Houston, Kevin also has a unique perspective on science, technology, exploration and the limits of the human body which he has brought to life in his incredible talks inspiring a global audience at both public and corporate events.
 In 2015, he delivered the prestigious Royal Institution Christmas Lectures.

 Kevin has also brought his expertise to both television and radio.
 He co-presented Astronauts: Do You Have What it Takes and Operation Goldrush with Dan Snow.
 He wrote and presented Space Shuttle: The Final Mission, To Boldly Go and several Horizon programmes including We Need to Talk about Death, Cyber Attack, Back from the Dead and How to Avoid Mistakes in Surgery.
 He presented Channel 4’s Extreme A&E and his radio documentaries include Game Changer: Fortnite on 4 and Trauma Medicine: The Fight for Life on BBC Radio 4.

-Most recently, Dr Fong hosted the worldwide hit podcast 13 Minutes to the Moon produced by Andrew Luck-Baker and Rami Tzabar for BBC World Service.
+Most recently, Kevin hosted the worldwide hit podcast 13 Minutes to the Moon produced by Andrew Luck-Baker and Rami Tzabar for BBC World Service.
 The podcast won Best Factual Podcast 2019 at the AIB Awards, sharing the prize with Hans Zimmer who composed original music for the series, and Silver in the Audio category at the AAAS Kavli Science Journalism Awards.
 World Service has an audio audience of over 173 million listeners worldwide.

-As an author, Dr Fong has written Extremes which won an American Association for the Advancement of Science Award (AAAS) in 2015.
-He was awarded an OBE for services to science, medicine and healthcare in the Queen’s birthday honours 2019.
+As an author, Kevin has written Extremes which won an American Association for the Advancement of Science Award (AAAS) in 2015.
+He was awarded an OBE for services to science, medicine and healthcare in the Queen’s Birthday Honours 2019.

 Photo credit: Anthony Cullen